BzGEO/pace_oci_toolkit/README.md

 4. More information on the PACE products can be found at: https://pace.oceansciences.org/data_table.htm.

 # Context
 This work was initially soft-launched on 22 May 2025, during the virtual Technical Interchange Meeting of NASA's Surface Biology and Geology (SBG) mission (see: https://sbg.jpl.nasa.gov/news-events/sbg-sa-tim-2025).
-This work is being led by researchers from the Lab for Applied Science (https://www.uah.edu/essc/laboratory-for-applied-science) of the Earth System Science Center (https://www.uah.edu/essc) of the University of Alabama in Huntsville and has been supported by the SERVIR Science Coordination Office at the NASA Marshall Space Flight Center.
+This work is being led by researchers from the Lab for Applied Science (https://www.uah.edu/essc/laboratory-for-applied-science) of the Earth System Science Center (https://www.uah.edu/essc) of the University of Alabama in Huntsville and has been supported by the SERVIR Science Coordination Office at the NASA Marshall Space Flight Center (see: https://science.nasa.gov/category/missions/servir/).
 This work is being done in the context of a Early Adopters project for the PACE mission (see: https://pace.oceansciences.org/people_ea.htm?id=127).

 # About
 This text was last updated on 4 July 2025.